-When a student is suspended in this manner, the department of student judicial affairs shall convene the hearing board as soon as practical.
+When a student is suspended in this manner, the department of student judicial affairs student conduct and community standards shall convene the hearing board as soon as practical.
 This interim suspension does not replace the regular judicial process, which shall proceed on the normal schedule, up to and through a university hearing.